Raven-biosciences/chemX_docs/docs/troubleshooting.md

 ## I can't get my target data normally distributed.
 Can I still train a regression model?

-Yes, even though you don't have normally distributed target data, it is still possible to train a regression model using a subset of the machine learning algorithms that chemX employs under the hood.
+Yes, even though you don't have normally distributed target data, it is still possible to train a regression model using a subset of the machine learning algorithms that ChemX employs under the hood.

 ## All my models have R² below 0.5.
 What am I doing wrong?